SquareBracketAssociates/BuildingApplicationWithSpec2/index.md

 <!inputFile|path=Chapters/Intro/Intro.md!>
 %Reviewed by stef

-# All Spec20 in One Example
+# All Spec in One Example

 <!inputFile|path=Chapters/FirstContact/FirstContactShrunk.md!>